zwh2119/Auto-Edge/README.md

 ffmpeg -re -i ./traffic1.mp4 -vcodec libx264 -f rtsp rtsp://127.0.0.1/video1
 ffmpeg -re -i ./traffic2.mp4 -vcodec libx264 -f rtsp rtsp://127.0.0.1/video2
 ```

+You can also use [rtsp script](tools/push.sh) to automatically start video stream.

 ### collect result from Auto-Edge
 use the script to check the system output.